collanotewiki/collanotewiki.github.io/_posts/2021-07-18-FAQ-Delete-CollaNote.md

 layout: post
 title: FAQ - Can we get the old notes back after deleting the app and then reinstall it?
 ---
-**Short Answer:** If you didn't backup the file before deleting/reinstalling Collanote, then **NO**, there is no known method to get those note back.
+**Short Answer:** If you didn't backup the files before deleting/reinstalling Collanote, then **NO**, there is no known method to get those notes back.

 <p align="right">
 Date: July 18, 2021<br>